kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 10 principles I've learned in my life -- continuously updating.
 No particular order.

 1. Embrace minimalism.
-Simplify your life and focus on what truly matters.
+It simplifies your life and knowing what not to do is just as important as the opposite.

 2. Be long-termist.
 Don't follow the trends, find out what is valuable and repeat it, what is invalid and avoid it.